How STEM Learning Starts at Birth – Podcast Ep 22

 Share

-Most parents have heard about STEM (science, technology, engineering, and math) learning.
+Most parents are familiar with STEM (science, technology, engineering, and math) education.
 But did you know that STEM and language skills start with babies?
 We need to encourage this learning early on with our babies.
-There are certain things that we can do as parents to help.
+There are certain things that parents can do to help.

-Today, I’m chatting with Dr. Aimee Ketchum, a pediatric occupational therapist and owner of Aimee’s Babies, a child development company and the creator of STEM Starts Now, a digital subscription program for parents of young children to help with early childhood development and kindergarten readiness.
+Today, I’m chatting with Dr. Aimee Ketchum, a pediatric occupational therapist, owner of Aimee’s Babies, a child development company, and creator of STEM Starts Now, a digital subscription program designed to support parents of young children in early childhood development and kindergarten readiness.
 She explains why it’s critical to promote STEM learning to our babies early in life and how to do it.

 We hope you found this episode helpful.
 If you did and enjoyed it, please subscribe to our podcast, Chick Chat, and leave us an honest review.
 Links below!